P1SC3S03/NerdifyApp/README.md

 --------------------------------------------------------------------------------------
 ✍️ Context on title font in dashboard:

-Nothing You Could Do --> Yes, Soraia, 'IT IS WHAT IT IS'! :D
+Nothing You Could Do --> Yes, Soraia, 'IT IS WHAT IT IS'! 😈

-'Nothing You Could Do' text font is based on the author's unconditional love for her family.
+"Nothing You Could Do' text font is based on the author's unconditional love for her family.
 Love that is not based on anything they could do or say.
 This handwriting is human, imperfect, and it is natural.
-Real humans don’t write perfectly neatly, and this font creates that feeling of authenticity.'
+Real humans don’t write perfectly neatly, and this font creates that feeling of authenticity."
                                                                    Kimberly Geswein
 --------------------------------------------------------------------------------------